A Mac culture essay

 What is a Mac utility app?

-A Mac utility is a small application that solves one specific problem rather than trying to be a general-purpose tool.
-Menu bar apps, keyboard shortcut managers, window resizers, clipboard managers, and typing companions like Paw-Paw are all examples.
-They tend to be cheaper, faster, and more focused than larger productivity suites.
+A Mac utility is an application focused on a practical system or workflow task.
+Menu bar apps, keyboard shortcut managers, window resizers, clipboard managers, and typing companions like Paw-Paw are examples.

 What is the Unix philosophy and does it apply to Mac apps?